vidhu-prabha/Python-Project/README.md

 As a data scientist working for an investment firm, you will extract the revenue data for Tesla and GameStop and build a dashboard to compare the price of the stock vs the revenue.
-Review criteria
-less
-Full Points: Working code that yields correct results

-You will be graded on the dashboards displaying the specified data and the screenshots you took during the final project lab questions.
-There are 12 possible points for this assignment.
-Here is the breakdown:

 Question 1 - Extracting Tesla Stock Data Using yfinance - 2 Points